 - MMR, Varicella, Hepatitis B series/waiver, recent Tetanus, and/or Titers.

-- ALL health records MUST be completed by the first day of class
+- ALL health records MUST be completed PRIOR to enrolling.

 - Complete a BCI and FBI criminal background check and fingerprinting within 90 days of start date.
 The background checks are subject to approval and/or consultation with a director.

 - Complete an online State of Ohio Disclosure Course.